 Hubble’s Sequence of Galaxies

 In 1926, around the same time that it was proven that the odd “spiral nebulae” in the sky and some of the other “faint fuzzies” seen through telescopes were actually separate galaxies or “island universes” from our own, astronomer Edwin Hubble sought to classify these objects.
-He came up with a system that is used even today.
+He came up with a system that is still used today.
 This is probably the only classification you’ve ever heard of, but it’s a little incomplete.

 Elliptical galaxies are galaxies with little dust and gas left.
-Giant elliptical galaxies make up some of the largest galaxies in the universe.
+Giant elliptical galaxies make up some of the largest galaxies in the Universe.
 By contrast, dwarf elliptical galaxies are frequently found circling larger spiral or elliptical galaxies.

-Hubble’s system of classifying elliptical galaxies is not based on size, spectrum, or origin but rather on shape and structure (more commonly referred to as “morphology”).
-Completely spherical elliptical galaxies are referred to as E0 type, flattening out to more oval or American football-shaped galaxies as E1, E2, and so on all the way to E4.
-Hubble classified some galaxies that were thought to be elliptical all the way to E7, but we know now that those were just lenticular galaxies viewed at an odd angle.
+Hubble’s system of classifying elliptical galaxies is not based on size, spectrum, or origin but rather on shape and structure (more commonly referred to as morphology).
+Completely spherical elliptical galaxies are referred to as E0 types, flattening out to more oval or American football-shaped galaxies as E1, E2, and so on all the way to E4.
+Hubble classified some galaxies that were thought to be elliptical all the way to E7, but we now know that those were just lenticular galaxies viewed at an odd angle.
 Hubble was also unaware of the differences between dwarf spheroidal/elliptical galaxies and their larger counterparts, which we’ll get into later.

 Spiral galaxies were thought in Hubble’s day to have evolved from elliptical and lenticular galaxies; today we know that they probably were some of the first galaxies with regular structure and that all giant elliptical and most lenticular galaxies are probably the results of mergers between smaller spiral galaxies.
-Spiral galaxies can be differentiated between barred spirals, which have a bar going through the center of the galaxy, and unbarred spirals, or SA and SB, respectively; some astronomers drop the A and refer to unbarred spirals as just “S-type.”
+Spiral galaxies can be differentiated between barred spirals, which have a bar going through the center of the galaxy, and unbarred spirals, or SA and SB, respectively; some astronomers drop the A and refer to unbarred spirals as just S-type.
 Hubble also adds a letter to denote how tightly wound the spiral arms are, with a denoting the tightest and c the least tight, with later astronomers adding the d class for extremely loose spirals.
 Our own Milky Way is an SBc galaxy, while nearby Andromeda is an SAb galaxy, lacking a bar and with tighter spiral arms than our own.

-Hubble lumped anything that did not fit into the other three categories into the “irregular” (Irr) category, with Irr I denoting galaxies with resolved star clusters and Irr II for those that did not have any resolved star clusters.
+Hubble lumped anything that did not fit into the other three categories into the irregular (Irr) category, with Irr I denoting galaxies with resolved star clusters and Irr II for those that did not have any resolved star clusters.

 Yerkes Classification of Galaxies

 The second letter in the Yerkes system denotes the morphology of the galaxy.
 Morgan has the usual S spirals and E ellipticals, with I for irregulars.
-However, Morgan uses the letter B for barred spirals, D for rotational symmetry without spiral or elliptical structure, Ep for ellipticals with dust (and also, confusingly, for lenticular galaxies), L for low surface brightness, and N for small bright nucleus.
+However, Morgan uses the letters B for barred spirals, D for rotational symmetry without spiral or elliptical structure, Ep for ellipticals with dust (and also, confusingly, for lenticular galaxies), L for low surface brightness, and N for a small bright nucleus.
 From an observational standpoint, this classification system can be a little confusing.

 The last letter in the Yerkes system denotes the apparent inclination of the galaxy observed, similarly to how the Hubble system denotes the observed “flatness” (which may or may not actually be correct in some cases).
 Obviously, the apparent inclination isn’t applicable to irregular or elliptical galaxies and is thus not labeled, and the apparent angle doesn’t really say much about a galaxy other than our own perspective of it.